microsoft/pxt-arcade/docs/skillmap/collector-themed/collectort1.md

 **🎮  Take a look at the game screen 🎮**

-Your background should move right to left across the screen on its own, and you should be able to move your Dino up and down with the joypad or arrow keys.
+Your background should move right-to-left across the screen on its own, and you should be able to move your dino up and down with the joypad or arrow keys.